mskim/rlayout/README.md

 2014 9 22
+svg generation Image

+2014 9 21
-fix svg generation for Container
+svg generation for Container
-	do not wrap into a svg <svg></svg>
-	use rect or graphic shape, fill, and line
+do not wrap into a svg <svg></svg>, do not make it multiple page svg use rect or graphic shape, fill, and line

 2014 9 19
 Using DRb

 Using DRb & Git